-The development of the religious life of a student is a core objective of the College.
-Religious programs for worship and witnessing are vital and regular attendance is expected.
-As this is a Seventh-day Adventist school, students are expected to respect the Adventist way of life, which emphasizes healthful living and encourages daily worship and rest on the Sabbath.
+The development of the spiritual life of a student is the College's core value.
+Therefore, spiritual programs for worship and witnessing are vital and regular attendance is expected.
+As this is a Seventh-day Adventist school, students are expected to respect the Adventist way of life, which emphasizes healthful living and encourages daily devotion and rest and worship on the Sabbath.